zachthompson02/Square-Color-Mover/README.md

 is why I commented it out.
 Also, for some reason sometimes you have to click the mouse one time for the colors to actually change when you press R.

+ALSO I ADVISE NOT TO USE THE COMMENTED OUT KEYPRESSED FUNCTION, I DID AND IT SLOWED MY COMPUTER DOWN A LOT!